Tips to Take Better Photos With Just Your iPhone

-People– When you’re taking pictures with your friends or your boo thang, have the person taking the pictures step a couple feet back and have them hold their phone up high so it get’s y’all at an angle.
+People– When you’re taking pictures with your friends or your boo thang, have the person taking the pictures step a couple feet back and have them hold their phone up higher up so it get’s y’all at an angle.
 Have them use the burst setting to take multiple photos so you can pick your favorite.
-I recommend subtle movements, candid laughing, all that good stuff
+I recommend subtle movements, candid laughing, all that good stuff.

 Flat Lays/Product Shots– Take these from a bird’s eye view.
 I usually have to stand up or hop on a stool or stand on a chair haha. #DoItForTheInsta.

 Lighting is one of the biggest impacts in having an insta-worthy feed- this can make or break a good photo!

 I use the Golden Hour app on my phone to determine the best times to shoot for my photo sessions.
 I shoot between 7-8am and 7-8pm.

 If I do an afternoon shoot when the sun is really bright, I shoot inside or find a shaded area to make sure the sun will not wash out my subject.

 Aways look for shade if you're outside and make sure your subject is in full shade so you have even skin tones, especially if you plan to put a filter over your photo.

 Find Natural Light- If you’re taking pictures inside a darker/low lit area, position your subject to face the window.
 Find a widow or a doorway whenever you're shooting inside - natural light is key to a clean and crisp photo!

 Avoid using your flash indoors- The flash washes out your subject, or if it’s a person will give them glowy eyes…or worse, red eye, and washes out their skin.